Jenny Tai

 While 3D printing pelvis models for each of the fellows was not impossible, it was definitely time-consuming considering the project’s timeline.
 Producing replaceable caps instead of pelvises ensured that each fellow would be able to have their own cap to drill through while optimizing for time and material.
 The pelvis itself would be reusable, and the caps would be able to be swapped out once they were drilled through.

 The pelvis cap and channel for inserting the bone marrow was modeled primarily using Meshmixer, an open-source 3D mesh software.
 The precise measurements of the cap’s “lip” was finalized using CAD design software Fusion 360 to ensure fit and prevent slipping during the simulation.
 Initial prototypes of the caps were 3D printed using a rigid liquid resin on the Form 2 SLA printer, but after conducting trials the texture and durability of PLA plastic was found to be most similar to that of bone.
-The final prototypes of the pelvis and caps were printed using the Lulzbot TAZ 6 and Ultimaker 3 printers, respectively.
+The final prototypes of the pelvis and caps were printed using the LulzBot TAZ 6 and Ultimaker 3 printers, respectively.

 3d printed pelvis model and silicone skin.